frederic-perez/AmE-dictionary/data/idioms.md

 __(as) sure as hell__ Certainly, definitely, or absolutely. _Goals sure as hell do matter._
 __(deep) in the weeds__
 __(deep) into the weeds__ :two::hammer:
+__(first) dibs (on something)__ _slang_ :dart: The rights to something, or the rights to have first choice of something.
+“Dibs” are usually claimed verbally.
+The word is a shortening of “dibstones,” counters used in an 18th-century children’s game. _I call dibs on the front seat!_ _Hey, I had dibs on being first in line!_
 __(from) cover to cover__ Of a printed work, in its entirety from beginning to end. _I love those books.
 I read them all cover to cover when I was a kid!_
 __(it’s) (a)bout time__ :three: An expression used to emphasize that something should have occurred a long time ago. _Well, about time you got here—I’ve been waiting for over an hour!_ _It’s about time that high schools taught their students about basic banking and finance._
 __(it’s) just as well (that) (something happened)__ It is or turned out to be beneficial (that something happened).